jerwinIT/task-management-exam/README.md

 4. Update the task
 5. Mark the task as completed
 6. Mark the task as incomplete
-7. Search for the task
+7. Search for tasks
-8. Test status filters
+8. Test the completed filter
+9. Test the incomplete filter
+10. Test the all tasks filter
+11. Test search + completed filter
-9. Test search + status filter
+12. Test search + incomplete filter
-10. Delete the task
+13. Delete a task
-11. Verify the task no longer exists
+14. Verify the deleted task returns `404`
+15. Test invalid input
+16. Test non-existent task IDs

+---

 ## Scope

-This project intentionally focuses only on the requirements of the practical assessment.
+This project intentionally focuses on the requirements of the practical assessment.

 ### Included

 - Task CRUD
 - Task completion status
 - Search
-- Filtering
+- Status filtering
-- Search + filtering
+- Combined search and filtering
-- Validation
+- Request validation
 - Error handling
 - PostgreSQL persistence
 - REST API
+- Frontend-backend integration

 ### Not Included